Alex Bregman Player Props: Astros vs. Mariners

-Alex Bregman -- with an on-base percentage of .268 in his past 10 games, 72 points lower than his season-long percentage -- will be in action for the Houston Astros against the Seattle Mariners, with Marco Gonzales on the hill, on May 6 at 9:40 PM ET.
+Alex Bregman -- with an on-base percentage of .220 in his past 10 games, 111 points lower than his season-long percentage -- will be in action for the Houston Astros versus the Seattle Mariners, with Bryce Miller on the hill, on May 7 at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Mariners.
+In his last game he had a hitless performance (0-for-4) against the Mariners.

 Alex Bregman Game Info & Props vs. the Mariners